KubeRocketCI/docs/docs/operator-guide/external-secrets-operator-integration.md

 ![eso-with-kubernetes](../assets/operator-guide/eso-k8s.png)

-In order to [install EDP](./install-kuberocketci.mdx), a list of passwords must be created.
+In order to [Install KubeRocketCI](./install-kuberocketci.mdx), a list of passwords must be created.
 Secrets are provided automatically when using ESO.

 1. Create a common namespace for secrets and EDP: